DrCarney.com Blog

 • Yes, Free full text of study was found:

-Eating ultra-processed foods regularly may set an individual on the path to developing chronic kidney disease (CKD).
+Embracing a diet heavy on pro-inflammatory foods may make an individual more vulnerable to having chronic kidney disease (CKD).

 Continue reading